 Check with people at your site if they have Full Circle Farms, Meyers Farms, or other produce "box service" subscription deliveries, and how they like them.
 Full Circle and their compeitors ship in produce weekly on different schedules depending on what you ask for.

-Full Circle Farm, based out of the Seattle area since 2006,
+Full Circle Farms, based out of the Seattle area since 2006,

-has a monthly organic grocery subscription service to many
+has a well established monthly organic grocery subscription

-website.
-There may be more.
-The list seems to change
+villages in Alaska.
+The list seems to change quite a

 page to see about availability and pricing.